Webpage created: March 07, 2020

 ISAAC FOOT (1880-1960)

-Mr Isaac Foot was born in Plymouth in 1880, the son of Mr Isaac Foot, a carpenter.
+Mr Isaac Foot was born in Plymouth on February 23rd 1880, the son of Mr Isaac Foot, a carpenter and undertaker.
 His father had been responsible for the building of the Christian Mission Hall in Notte Street in 1883 and the first Salvation Army Congress Hall in Plymouth in 1885-86.

 The young Isaac was educated at Plymouth Public Free Schools and the Hoe Grammar School.
-He was articled to the local solicitors, Messrs Skardon and Phillips, starting as a clerk earning 14 shillings a week.
-He was admitted as a solicitor in 1902 and later went into partnership with Mr Edgar Bowden to form Messrs Foot and Bowden.
+He left school at the age of 14 and moved to London to work for the Admiralty.
+However, he returned to Plymouth and was articled to the local solicitors, Messrs Skardon and Phillips, starting as a clerk earning 14 shillings a week.
+He was admitted as a solicitor in 1902 and in1903 went into partnership with Mr Frederick Edgar Bowden (1881-1957) to form Messrs Foot and Bowden.

-While continuing in that capacity, in January 1910 he also stood for Member of Parliament for the Totnes Division but was defeated by Colonel E B Mildmay.
+While continuing in that capacity, in January 1910 he also stood for Member of Parliament for the Totnes Division but was defeated by Colonel Francis Bingham Mildmay (1861-1947).
 However, he was credited with achieving the best results for the Liberal Party in that constituency for some twenty years.

-Isaac Foot was Deputy Mayor of Plymouth in 1921 but retired from local government the following year, when he was elected MP for Bodmin.
+Isaac Foot was Deputy Mayor of Plymouth in 1920, in which capacity he represented Plymouth at the "Mayflower" Tercentenary celebrations in the United States of America.
+He retired from local government the following year, when he was elected MP for Bodmin.
 This was the first of a series of anti-coalition contests which broke up Lloyd George's coalition government and he had to fight the same seat again in 1923 and 1924, when he was again defeated.
-He succeeded in getting re-elected in 1929 and served until 1935, when he lost to Mr John Rathbone and transferred his campaign to St Ives and then, in 1945, to Tavistock.
-He was appointed Minister for Mines in 1931-32 and was made a Privy Councillor in 1937.
+He succeeded in getting re-elected in 1929 and served until 1935, when he lost to Mr John Rathbone and transferred his campaign to Saint Ives and then, in 1945, to Tavistock.
+He earned the official title of "the Member for the Depressed Classes" for his untiring efforts on behalf of the poor in India in 1930 and Burma in 1931.
+Back home, he served in the National Government as Secretary for Mines from September 3rd 1931 until September 30th 1932, when he resigned.
+He was made a Privy Councillor in 1937.

 During the Second World War he served at Mr Winston Churchill's request as a member of the three-man Security Executive Committee, which co-ordinated all security matters and advised the Cabinet.

 In 1927 he went to live at Pencrebar, Callington, and it gave him a great deal of pleasure when he was made a Justice of the Peace for Cornwall.
-In 1945 he was appointed as Chairman of the Cornwall Quarter Sessions, a distinction rarely conferred upon solicitors.
+In 1945 he was unanimously selected to become the Lord Mayor of Plymouth even though he was not a member of the City Council.
+In that year he was also appointed as Deputy-Chairman of the Cornwall Quarter Sessions, a distinction rarely conferred upon solicitors, and served as Chairman from 1953 until 1955.

 The present Queen's Coronation in 1953 was celebrated by the gift to the City Council of a medallion to be worn by ministers acting as chaplain to the Lord Mayor.